Simsbury-High-School/hfn/README.md

 Authors
 -------

-This version of hfn was the sole work of Jack Pugmire.
+This version of hfn is the sole work of Jack Pugmire.